AdmiralGaust/OSCP-notes/things-to-remember.md

 * Ensure to get & set execution policy if running powershell commands `Set-ExecutionPolicy Unrestricted` and `Get-ExecutionPolicy`

 * When using public exploits, make sure the return address, shellcode and other key components are modified according to the needs.

+* To change the admin user's password, we must switch to a high integrity command prompt.
+Otherwise, it will fail even if we are logged in as an administrative user.